Dune isn't on HBO Max, but it's coming to Imax and Blu-ray soon

 Technically, the movie you'll see at the end of this year is Dune: Part One.

-Warner Bros. showed the first 10 minutes in IMAX special event screenings and the title logo read Dune: Part One.
-This is great news for those looking forward to a sequel.
-CNET reviewer Richard Trenholm lamented that Part One leaves a lot hanging at the end, really putting pressure on Warner Bros. to fund the sequel.
+Warner Bros. showed the first 10 minutes in Imax special event screenings and the title logo read Dune: Part One.
+This was great news for those looking forward to a sequel.
+CNET reviewer Richard Trenholm lamented that Part One leaves a lot hanging at the end, really putting pressure on Warner Bros. to fund a follow-up.

 Movies coming in 2021 and 2022 from Netflix, Marvel, HBO and moreSee all photos